 Although no one really knows when WMSDs will develop, workers performing forceful movements are at risk.
 Work involving forceful movements is very tiring again because there is not time for a full recovery between movements.
 Eventually it takes effort to perform the same task.
 When the work activity continues in spite of the developing fatigue, injuries occur.

 Vibration affects tendons, muscles, joints and nerves.
 Workers can be exposed to either whole body vibration or localized vibration.

 Whole body vibration is experienced by truck and bus drivers for example.
 Localized vibration exposure can be caused by power tools.
+Common symptoms are numbness of the fingers, loss of touch and grip, and pain.
 In addition, the worker may use more force and awkward body positions because vibration hand tools are harder to control.

 Exposure to too much vibration can also cause us to lose the feeling in our hands and arms.
 As a result, we may misjudge the amount of force we need to control the tools and use too much which increases fatigue.

 In general, when it is too cold, or when we touch cold materials, our hands can become numb.
 With numbed hands, we are more likely to misjudge the amount of force we need to do our work and use too much.
 A cold environment also makes our bodies less flexible.
 Every movement we make and every position we hold takes a lot more work, and then WMSDs are more likely to develop.